Careers360 Logo

 4. iii & iv

-Solution: Diaphragms are categorized as barrier contraceptives for females.
+Explanation: Diaphragms are categorised as barrier contraceptives for females.
 Their function is to obstruct pregnancy by being positioned in the vagina, where they cover the cervix.
 This placement prevents sperm from moving into the uterus.
-They serve as physical obstacles that hinder sperm from reaching the egg, thereby diminishing fertilization likelihood.
+They serve as physical obstacles that hinder sperm from reaching the egg, thereby diminishing the likelihood.

 The inaccurate statements are as follows: